Review: Autumn 2021

 - Raising a Concern

-As a first step, a member of staff should normally raise concerns with his/her immediate line manager, the Headteacher or if the concern is about safeguarding, to the School’s Designated Safeguarding Lead or Designated Child Protection Officer.
+As a first step, a member of staff should normally raise concerns with his/her immediate line manager, the Headteacher or if the concern is about safeguarding, to the School’s Designated Safeguarding Lead or one of the Deputy Designated Safeguarding Leads.
 All allegations against staff or volunteers must be reported to the Headteacher.
-If the allegations involve the Headteacher, the member of staff should raise the matter with the Chair of the Governing Body whose contact details are in the staffroom.
+If the allegations involve the Headteacher, the member of staff should raise the matter with the Chair of the governing body whose contact details are in the staffroom, in the main office and on the school website.

 Concerns may be raised verbally or in writing, but the earlier the concern is expressed the easier it is to take any required action.
 Where a concern is raised verbally, the person hearing it must ensure that a written statement of it is made to assist with any subsequent investigation.
 School management will take all concerns raised within the scope of this policy seriously and identify the appropriate level of investigation, taking external advice as necessary.
 The concerns raised will be treated in confidence, whilst recognising that the individual raising the concerns may need to come forward as a witness at a later date.